Laura Fenton

 Laura Fenton (born June 28, 1962) is an American racquetball player.
 She won two World Championships in doubles, and finished in the top 10 on the Women's Professional Racquetball Organization rankings seven times in her career.

 Professional career

-Fenton did not play professional racquetball until age 30, but she finished in the top 10 of the Women's Professional Racquetball Organization rankings seven times in her career, first in 1993-94 and last in 2005-06.
-She was ranked #4 twice in 1996-97 and 2000-01.
+Fenton did not play professional racquetball until age 30, but she finished in the top 10 of the Women's Professional Racquetball Organization rankings seven times in her career, first in 1993-94 and last in 2005–06.
+She was ranked No. 4 twice in 1996-97 and 2000–01.

 Fenton was a WPRO finalist three times but never won an event.

 International career

 Fenton won the International Racquetball Federation (IRF) World Championships in women's doubles twice.
 In 1994, Fenton and Jackie Paraiso won the title in San Luis Potosí, Mexico, defeating Canadians Vicki Shanks and Debbie Ward in the final.
 Then twelve years later in 2006, Fenton and Aimee Ruiz won the title in Santo Domingo, Dominican Republic, beating Angela Grisar and Fabiola Marquez of Chile in the final.

 Fenton and Paraiso also won doubles at the Pan Am Championships in 2001.

 Fenton twice won the Pan Am Championships in 2002 and 2003.
 In 2002, she defeated Canadian Josée Grand'Maître in the final.

 Fenton played in two Pan American Games.
 In 1999, she was bronze medalist in women's singles, and in 2003 she was silver medalist in women's singles, losing a tie-breaker to Cheryl Gudinas in the final.

 Fenton was also a member of Team USA at the 2002 World Championships and got a bronze medal in singles, losing to Jennifer Saunders in the semi-finals.